 Here are some immediate benefits of why I purchased Critical Illness Protection:

 First and most importantly it provides a lump sum tax-free benefit.
 You can choose how you want to use the benefit with no tax consequences.
-This can be used to offset treatments not covered by OHIP ( Ontario Health Insurance Plan), and become a source of income as you or your partner easy back to work, pay debts, hire additional childcare, and access available funds without touching your savings or taking on debt.
+This can be used to offset treatments not covered by OHIP ( Ontario Health Insurance Plan), and become a source of income as you or your partner ease back to work, pay debts, hire additional childcare, and access available funds without touching your savings or taking on debt.

 If you do not have a claim by a given age, you can get your money back.
 That’s right, you can consider the premiums as a contribution to a savings account to treat their family to a vacation in the future.